codefresh-io/cap-docs.codefresh.io/_docs/testing/sonarqube-integration.md

 ---
-title: "SonarQube ccanning"
+title: "SonarQube scanning"
 description: "Trigger a SonarQube Analysis from Codefresh"
 group: testing
-redirect_from:
-  - /docs/integrations/sonarqube-integration/
 toc: true
 ---

 [SonarQube](https://www.sonarqube.org/){:target="\_blank"} is a popular platform for Code Quality.
-It can be used for static and dynamic analysis of a codebase and can detect common code issues such as bugs and vulnerabilities.
+It can be used for static and dynamic analysis of a codebase to detect common code issues such as bugs and vulnerabilities.

 {% include image.html